demigecko/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image5]

-Note: don't try to get the straight lines, it will be hard, some sort of distroetion is good for later poly-fitting.
+Note: there is a trick: don't try to get the straight lines after perspective transform, it will be hard for later polyfit due to small curvature.
+Therefore, some sort of nonideal transformation is good for later poly-fitting.

-#### 3. [Criteria] Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+#### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color thresholds and binray opertaion to generate a binary image, and the code is in the 5 session.